CharleRoger/Garden/Canon/Languages/Misc/Möxali.md

 | Open | - |  |  | *a* [a\~ɑ] |

 The mid vowels (*i u e ö o*) are realised as [ɪ ʊ e̞ ø̞ o̞] in [[T'ugü]] and most typically [e o ɛ œ ɔ] elsewhere. *ö* in particular can vary in height quite freely between [œ] and [ʏ] depending on speaker and phonological environment, but the height hierarchy *e* < *ö* < *i* is usually maintained.

+In addition to the eight typically contrastive vowels, there are four nasalised vowels *in un en on*, which are often considered to be sequences of a vowel and an underlying nasal consonant.
+When occurring before a stop (plosive or nasal), the nasalised vowels are realised with a nasal stop assimilated to the place of articulation of the following consonant, otherwise they are lengthened.
+> *binbin* "fly (insect)" — Inner [bɪ̃mbɪ̃ː]; Outer [bẽmbẽː]
+> *tinno* "salt" — Inner [t̪ɪ̃n̪n̪o̞]; Outer [t̪ˢẽn̪n̪ɔ]
+> *vonjal* "horizon" — Inner [βõ̞ndʒɑl̪]; Outer [vɔ̃ːʒɑl̪]
 ## Phonotactics
 Möxali's syllable structure is (OR/C)V(D), where O is an obstruent (*p t c k b d f s x v z j*), R is an approximant (*v l y*) with a different place of articulation to O, C is any consonant, V is any vowel (*e ö i í a o u ú*), and D may be any consonant except *y* (*p t c k b d f s x h v z j l*).